opencloud-community/ot-controller/docs/admin/jobs.md

           The type of the job to be executed

           Possible values:
           - self-check:          A simple self-check of the job execution system
           - event-cleanup:       A job for cleaning up events that ended at minimum a defined duration ago
+          - adhoc-event-cleanup: A job to cleanup adhoc events a certain duration after they were created

 Options:
       --parameters <PARAMETERS>